This topic describes how to create a managed Kubernetes cluster that runs sandboxed containers in the Container Service for Kubernetes (ACK) console.

-Parameter Description Ingress Specify whether to install Ingress controllers.
-By default, the Install Ingress Controllers check box is selected.
-For more information, see t16679.html#concept_zny_hrs_vdb.Note If you want to select the Create Ingress Dashboard check box, you must first enable Log Service.
-Volume Plug-in Only CSI is supported by ACK clusters that support sandboxed containers.
-ACK clusters can be automatically bound to Alibaba Cloud cloud disks, NAS volumes, and Object Storage Service (OSS) mounted to pods.
+Volume Plug-in Only CSI is supported by ACK clusters that run sandboxed containers.
+ACK clusters can be automatically bound to cloud disks of Alibaba Cloud, Network Attached Storage (NAS) file systems, and Object Storage Service (OSS) bucketes that are mounted to pods.
 For more information, see Storage management-CSI.
 Monitoring Agents

 - If you clear this check box, you must manually install the AGS workflow plug-in.
 For more information, see Introduction to AGS CLI.

 - Select Terms of Service and click Create Cluster.Note It takes approximately 10 minutes for the system to create a Kubernetes cluster that consists of multiple nodes.

 - After the cluster is created, you can find the created cluster on the Clusters page in the console.